repne/resume/index.md

 #### tl;dr ####

 > I love programming, scalability, challenge and learning.
-> I've mastered C# and C++, I'm really good at Python and Javascript and I'm fluent in many more languages like C and PHP (next on my to-do list is Haskell).
+> I've mastered C# and C++, I'm really good at Python and Javascript and I'm fluent in many more languages like C and PHP.
 > I am flexible with the toolset used if it's the right one for the job and I'm totally open to learning new technologies.
 > I'm using both Windows and Linux.
 > I have key experience in big data, natural language processing, ecommerce and cloud architectures.
 > I want to join an enthusiastic and passionate team.
 > Fast pace environments don't scare me.
-> I roll-my-own for personal projects (I want to learn) and connect-the-dots + roll-my-own-when-needed for professional projects (I want to deliver).
+> I roll-my-own for personal projects (I want to learn) and connect-the-dots for professional projects (I want to deliver).

 #### Me ####

 Hi, my name is Antonio Fiumanò, I was born in Italy in October 1, 1985, I'm a **software architect** and **developer** in a wide variety of applications but my *current* focus is on web applications because designing and building scalable, distributed applications on the cloud is challenging and challenge is *fun!*

 Although I have **10 years of professional experience**, I have never worked a single day of my life.
-I *love* programming, heck, I've been programming since I was 9 years old, it's my passion and my stress reliever, my obsession and my hobby.
+I *love* programming, heck, I've been programming since I was 9 years old, it's my passion and my stress relief, my obsession and my hobby.
-That's why I'm looking for a dynamic and young environment with people passionate like me, people I could learn from.
+That's why I'm looking for a dynamic and young environment with passionate people like me, people I could learn from.

+### Professional Experience ###

+#### 1E ####

 #### JustGiving ####

 I moved to London to work with (<abbr title="JustGiving, London, United Kingdom">JustGiving, 2013-</abbr>) on the new mobile focused donation process and the new universal search.
 My work improved the conversion rate and the performance of the website by a considerable amount.
 I spent the rest of my time teaching people new skills and improving the development/release cycle of the platform.

-#### 2012-2013 ####
-I took a long break from the computers this summer and picked up many sports like sailing and cycling (I bought a bicycle and travelled from Milan, Italy to Santander, Spain in 20 days, 1842 Km -_-).
-But I've also been experimenting with the new Windows 8 metro style apps (**Javascript**, **CSS**, **HTML5**), studying **Redis** source code (I had this crazy idea about a Linux kernel module that miserably failed) and increased my knowledge about UX and UI design.

 #### DocFlow ####

 Moving to Milan for a Software Architect position (<abbr title="DocFlow S.p.a., Milano, Italy">DocFlow, 2012-2013</abbr>) has been a great challenge.
 My job was to introduce agile methodologies, coordinate two teams of developers, refactoring & redesigning the whole web platform of the company, architect and lead developer of the most strategically important project of the company.
 As an architect, I was working both on the backend (**C#**) and the frontend (**HTML5**, **CSS**, **JavaScript**, **KnockoutJs**, **AmplifyJs**, **Bootstrap**) developing mostly the frontend part while reviewing, designing and gluing together the backend part.

-#### 2011-2012 ####

-I spent nights working on web apps that used technologies such as **Tornado**, **Node.js**, **Redis**, **MongoDB**, **RabbitMQ** and **Memcached** running (mainly) on **Amazon AWS**.
-I've moved away from **AppEngine** after 2 years of experience.
-In the choice of a stack I opted to have as many movable parts as possible, the more heterogeneous the better; this is usually a mistake for production applications but my choice was based on the fact that there is a lot to learn this way, and learning is *fun!*

 #### Yoox ####